apache/cloudstack-documentation/source/developersguide/alloc.rst

 ::

    /**
-     * Checks if the VM can be upgraded to the specified ServiceOffering
+     * Checks if the Instance can be upgraded to the specified ServiceOffering
      * @param UserVm vm
      * @param ServiceOffering offering
      * @return boolean true if the VM can be upgraded